SimCMinMax/AutoSimC/README.md

 ## Execute.bat
 Command :

-    python main.py input output [Leg_list [Min_leg]:[Max_Leg]]
+    python main.py -i inputFile -o outputFile -l [Leg_list [Min_leg]:[Max_Leg]]

-What can be changed :
+What can be changed (command prefix are case sensistive):
-- Input : This is the input file.
+- -i inputFile : This is the input file.
 You can have multiple settings.ini files in case you have multiple char/spec/want to test different things. just type the settings file. (ie : settings.ini)
-- Output : this is the output file.
+- -o outputFile : this is the output file.
 As the input file, you can have different output file (ie : out.simc)

 After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class
-- Leg_List : List of legendaries to add to the template.
+- -l Leg_List : List of legendaries to add to the template.
 Format :

     "leg1/id/bonus/gem/enchant,leg2/id2/bonus2/gem2/enchant2,..."